Full question:

 Answer:

-Even if there is a complete agreement of the parties on all parts of the divorce action that are all contained in a proposed Agreed Decree of Divorce (signed by all), at least one of the parties must appear before the Judge and give sworn testimony.
-This is called a "prove up."
-If the Judge determines that the testimony meets the legal requirements for a divorce, the Judge will will sign the Decree of Divorce.
+Even if both parties agree on all aspects of the divorce and sign a proposed Agreed Decree of Divorce, at least one person must appear before the Judge to provide sworn testimony.
+This process is known as a "prove up."
+The Judge will review the testimony to ensure it meets the legal requirements for divorce before signing the Decree of Divorce.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.